 Parents: Tired of Paying Big Bucks for Toys?
 Sign Your Child Up to Test Them

-With newer and more expensive toys coming out every year it might feel hard to keep up, but what if there was a way around those price tags?
-What if you could get toys for free — or better yet, what if your children could earn toys themselves?
+After a holiday season or celebrating a child’s birthday, many parents roll up their sleeves to assess the latest damage on their credit cards.
+With newer and more expensive toys coming out every year, it can feel hard to keep up, especially with the looming threat of price hikes due to tariffs.
+But what if there was a way around those hefty price tags?
+What if you could get toys for your kids for free?
+Or, better yet, your children could get paid to try out toys.

 A Cool Job for Kids: Toy Testing